MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 There are several the possible reasons for the failure.

-- You can use [variables](./variables.md?tabs=yaml%2cbatch&view=azure-devops&preserve-view=true) to create an environment or use [templateContext to pass properties to templates](template-parameters.md#use-templatecontext-to-pass-properties-to-templates).
-[Runtime parameters](runtime-parameters.md) don't work when creating environments, because the parameters are expanded at run time.
+- [Runtime parameters](runtime-parameters.md) don't work when creating environments, because the parameters are expanded only at run time.
+You can use [variables](./variables.md?tabs=yaml%2cbatch&view=azure-devops&preserve-view=true) to create an environment or use [templateContext to pass properties to templates](template-parameters.md#use-templatecontext-to-pass-properties-to-templates).

 - If Azure Pipelines doesn't have information about the user creating the environment, the pipeline fails.

   When you refer to an environment that doesn't exist in a YAML pipeline file, Azure Pipelines automatically creates the environment in the following cases:

-  - You use the YAML pipeline creation wizard in the Azure Pipelines web experience and refer to an environment that hasn't been created yet.
+  - You use the YAML pipeline creation wizard in the Azure Pipelines web experience and refer to an environment that isn't created yet.
   - You update the YAML file by using the Azure Pipelines web editor and save the pipeline after adding the reference to an environment that doesn't exist.

   In the following flows, Azure Pipelines doesn't have information about the user creating the environment, so the pipeline fails.